-Since the Qing Dynasty lost in the First Opium War, also named First Anglo-Chinese War, in the year 1842, China stepped into one of the darkest periods in history.
+Since the Qing lost in the First Opium War, also named First Anglo-Chinese War, in the year 1842, China stepped into one of the darkest periods in history.

-After a series of military failures, Qing had signed a series of unequal treaties and paid large amounts of war indemnities.
+Following these military failures, Qing had signed a series of unequal treaties and paid large amounts of war indemnities.

-During this period, many warlords still fought against each other, while many foreign forces kept grabbing profits as much as possible.
+During this period, many warlords still fought against each other, while many foreign forces kept grabbing all types of interests as much as possible.

-Every inch of Chinese land had experienced intense fights and witnessed blood and sacrifice.
-This is part of the Second World War, which was ended in the year 1945.
+Every inch of Chinese land had experienced intense fights and witnessed countless blood and sacrifices.
+This was part of the Second World War, which was ended in the year 1945.

 Over 35 million Chinese died during this period, including soldiers and civilians.